terascope/kafka-assets/docs/apis/kafka_sender_api.md

     async onBatch(data) {
         if (data == null || data.length === 0) return data;
         await this.api.send(data);
-        // NOTE: its important to return original data so operators afterwards can run return data;
+        // NOTE: it is important to return original data so operators afterwards can run return data;
     }
 }